jakeuj/writerside/Writerside/topics/AI-Search-Service.md

       "@search.score": 0.81514114,
       "HotelId": "2",
       "HotelName": "Twin Dome Hotel",
-      "Description": "The hotel is situated in a  nineteenth century plaza, which has been expanded and renovated to the highest architectural standards to create a modern, functional and first-class hotel in which art and unique historical elements coexist with the most modern comforts.", "Category": "Boutique"
+      "Description": "The hotel is situated in a  nineteenth century plaza, which has been expanded and renovated...", "Category": "Boutique"
     },
     {
       "@search.score": 0.813376,
       "HotelId": "3",
       "HotelName": "Triple Landscape Hotel",
-      "Description": "The Hotel stands out for its gastronomic excellence under the management of William Dough, who advises on and oversees all of the Hotel\u2019s restaurant services.", "Category": "Resort and Spa"
+      "Description": "The Hotel stands out for its gastronomic excellence under the management of William Dough...", "Category": "Resort and Spa"
     }
   ]